PrismarineJS/node-minecraft-protocol/docs/API.md

 `options` is an object containing the properties :
  * username
  * port : default to 25565
- * password : can be omitted (if the tokens are also omitted then it tries to connect in offline mode)
+ * password : can be omitted (if the tokens and profilesFolder are also omitted then it tries to connect in offline mode)
  * host : default to localhost
  * clientToken : generated if a password is given
  * accessToken : generated if a password is given